CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

-## Next release
+## 3.6.1

 ### 🐞 Bug fix

- - Fixed the `stepByStepAnimateSpeed` getting interrupted by clicking in the IDE.
+- Fix the `stepByStepAnimateSpeed` getting interrupted by clicking in the IDE
+- Fix YAML testcases export

 ## 3.6.0